-- However, in both cases, no sediment management plan was developed. - Three EIAs indicated that 'Best Practice' sediment management would be employed.
-However, in all three cases there was no indication of what best practice is and there was no reference to any guidance documentation. - of Mar) outlined the mitigation measures that would be used, the actions that would be taken, and how post-development monitoring would be undertaken using a sediment management record (i.e. monitoring and recording the volume of sediment moved).
+However, in both cases, no sediment management plan was developed.

+- Three EIAs indicated that 'Best Practice' sediment management would be employed.
+However, in all three cases there was no indication of what best practice is and there was no reference to any guidance documentation. - The one available sediment management plan (Burn of Mar) outlined the mitigation measures that would be used, the actions that would be taken, and how post-development monitoring would be undertaken using a sediment management record (i.e. monitoring and recording the volume of sediment moved).
 The document was clear and informative.
 It included a justification, appropriately supported with evidence, details for the various mitigation measures proposed, information on how the weir design would minimise sediment accumulation, and how regular monitoring would inform mechanical removal and, if required, the careful downstream reallocation of sediment.